AnikeshJhadi/My-Captain-C-Workshop/README.md

 # My-Captain-C-Workshop

-These are the assignments which were given in the Mycaptain Python language Workshop in the month of July 2021.
+These are the assignments which were given in the Mycaptain C language Workshop in the month of November 2020.